-More about MSc Art Psychotherapy and what you will achieve
+Art Psychotherapy (MSc): More information and what you will achieve

 The creation of art in the presence of a trained art psychotherapist can have a profoundly positive effect for people experiencing difficulties in their lives.
 Art therapy is not a recreational activity (although the sessions can be enjoyable) but a form of psychotherapy that helps people address confusing and distressing issues.